ai-meharbnsingh/adaptive-mind-framework/DEVELOPMENT_LOG.md

 **RULES REMINDER:**
+- Start of Session Protocol
+    - Before initiating any local coding work or at the start of any new session, you must explicitly prompt me to run `git pull origin main` (or the relevant active branch) to ensure my local copy of the repository is fully up-to-date.
+Acknowledge when this action is confirmed.
+    - You will Guide Me Step by Step process to how to git pul from base
+    - Below is my project Folder locations “D:\Users\OMEN\Final_MULTI AI ANTIFRAGILE\PRoject Working\Adaptive_Mind”

 - Complete code, no brevity
 - Reference ENHANCED project folder structure
 - Build toward complete IP sales package ($9.5M−14.75M enhanced target)